josugoar/argdeco/README.md

 * **argdeco.add_argument_group**(title=None, description=None)

   * By default, ArgumentParser groups command-line arguments into “positional arguments” and “optional arguments” when displaying help messages.
-When there is a better conceptual grouping of arguments than this default one, appropriate groups can be created using the add_argument_group() method:
+When there is a better conceptual grouping of arguments than this default one, appropriate groups can be created using the add_argument_group() method.
+The last added argument group in the decorator chain will be the one receiving the subsequently added arguments.

 ```py
 >>> @argdeco.add_argument("bar", group="group", help="bar help")